kberg/chai-deep-equal-ignore-undefined/README.md

 ## Why?

-Sometimes you will have properties which have undefined value.
-This plugin helps to ignore those properties from comparison.
+Sometimes you will have properties within asserting objects which have undefined value.
+This plugin ignore those properties from comparison.

 Works with both objects and array of objects with or without circular references.

+Assert and expect API are supported

 ## Installation